 5 Questions With... is your chance to get to know a new or up-and-coming band.
 Gunpowder Gray are an Atlanta group who just released their self-titled EP.
 Guitarist Chris Heffernan and vocalist Nate Godbee introduce us to their band.

-Give us a brief history of Barren Womb.
+Give us a brief history of Gunpowder Gray.

-Describe the songwriting and recording process for The Sun's Not Yellow, It's Chicken.
+Describe the songwriting and recording process for your self-titled EP.

 How would you characterize the style/sound of the album?

 Nate: That's pretty tough.
 We didn't have some holy-grail band or era in mind when writing or recording the stuff.
 We just tried to make a record that sounds like something that we'd want to listen to, and I think it worked.
 Everyone hears something a little different in it, and that's what we wanted.
 You can't listen to it and say 'yeah, that sounds like so and so' and that's it, there's always a little something else there.
 You have to decide for yourself.
 That being said, I guess it sounds like a rock n' roll record, the way we think a rock record should sound.

 What has been your most memorable Gunpowder Gray live show, and what are your upcoming show/tour plans?